Lewis Carroll Shelf Award

 The selection process included nominations by trade paperback editors, who were permitted to name one book annually from their trade catalogs.
-The Component Analysis Selector Tool rated tradebooks on authenticity, universality, insight, symbol systems–craftsmanship, impact, genre comparison, field setting of reader and test of time.
+The Component Analysis Selector Tool rated trade books on authenticity, universality, insight, symbol systems–craftsmanship, impact, genre comparison, field setting of reader and test of time.

 The purpose was to identify and promote outstanding thoughts among the mediocre communications available in an open society.